aaronsaray/feedlybackgroundtab/README.md

 Changelog
 ---
+0.11
+* Fix for scenarios I hadn't thought of - like non-expanded article.
+Thanks @BrianCS

 0.10
 * For some instances, the 0.9 fix wasn't working.
 Did a fallback for a fix that hopefully fixes this issue